Construction Accident Attorneys

-Construction Accident Lawyers Representing Workers in the Bronx, Queens, and NYC Metro Area
+Servicing the Bronx, Queens, Manhattan and the NYC Metro Area

 Often, profits are prioritized over job site safety at the workers’ expense.
 In New York, construction involves heavy equipment such as cranes, hoists, scaffolds and ladders.
 Construction is dangerous and a contractor’s failure to follow proper safety procedures may result in accidents causing broken bones, spinal cord damage, brain trauma, paralysis, and amputations.
 At Oresky & Associates, our Queens and Bronx construction accident lawyers provide compassionate, knowledgeable legal representation to help accident victims obtain the financial compensation they are entitled to receive.
 In New York, Workers’ Compensation benefits only provide one part of the compensation that a construction worker may be entitled to receive.
 In addition to Workers’ Compensation, a construction accident victim may also be entitled to start a lawsuit for pain and suffering and other money damages caused by an accident.
 It is extremely important to hire an experienced construction accident lawyer who understands the law and exactly what a New York worker is entitled to.